Summer Course Scheduling Information

 The following information is posted to help departments prepare for the Summer class scheduling process.
 Please take time to carefully review this information.
 For questions, please call Academic & Classroom Scheduling at (541) 346-3225.

 All colleges and departments must now enter summer courses directly into Banner, just like fall, winter, and spring term with the exception of self-support courses (see Self Support Courses section below for more information).
 All departments will be processing course scheduling changes directly in Banner.
-We have made some changes to Banner and added new web resources to assist you with your Banner data entry.
-Please review the below information and presentation in order to familiarize yourself with the summer scheduling process.
+We will be scheduling Banner data entry training in the weeks ahead to help you familiarize yourself with the summer scheduling process.

 Banner Data Entry Training with Academic and Classroom Scheduling:

 To move through the presentation use the forward and back arrows.

 Preparing Your Summer Class Schedule

 Review all courses on the schedule by running the Course Edit Report SWREDIT or Schedule Proof Report SWREGRP in Banner.
 Course edit reports can only be accessed from the Options menu at the top of Banner form SQASECT for summer term.
 Mark changes, corrections, or cancellations directly on the course edit report or schedule proof.
 Make changes, corrections, or cancellations in Banner form SSASECT.
 Utilize the Part of Term Generator above to ensure that the correct part of term is selected for each new class.
 DuckWeb registration checks for time conflicts; exact dates of classes will be crucial in order for students to successfully register for your courses!

 ✔ Add “New” courses.
 In Banner by January 18, 2019

 ✔ Remember to include in Banner, under Scheduler Preferences any specific equipment needs your faculty may have for a given course.